relax-js/relax/README.md

 ---
 #### Create Store
-This should look familiar, but notice I'm not passing any parameters.
-It does take paramets, but this is the most basic setup.
+This is the most basic setup of creating a store.
+To read about the parameters it accepts, such as setting an initial state, see [here](https://github.com/relax-js/relax/tree/master/examples/createStore)
 ```js
 const store = createStore();
 ```